lanesealsapi/stories/README.md

 Movies ------- Odeas

-Anrichrist 5L The Summoning
+Anrichrist 5: The Summoning

-AtreuxL Into The ArtVerse
+Atreux: Into The ArtVerse